Spurs should 'cash in' on Kane for Postecoglou rebuild

 "They're too reliant on Kane.
 Every time you see who scored for them, it's Kane, Kane, Kane.
 They need something more.

-"Something it's frustrating to watch because he's so good at number 10 but you want him further forward at number nine to cause more trouble but he's having to do everything by himself at times.
+"Sometimes it's frustrating to watch because he's so good at number 10 but you want him further forward at number nine to cause more trouble but he's having to do everything by himself at times.

 "I think it's time now.
 I'm sure Spurs fans would say 'you've given everything for us, let's get some money for him, just cash in now and start again'.